modin-project/modin/docs/developer/using_omnisci.rst

 and you might not specify it explicitly.

 .. note::
-   If you encounter ``CommandLine Error: Option 'enable-vfe' registered more than once!`` error when using OmniSci, please refer to the respective section in :doc:`Troubleshooting </developer/troubleshooting>` page to avoid the issue.
+   If you encounter ``LLVM ERROR: inconsistency in registered CommandLine options`` error when using OmniSci, please refer to the respective section in :doc:`Troubleshooting </developer/troubleshooting>` page to avoid the issue.

 .. _OmnisciDB: https://www.omnisci.com/platform/omniscidb